yishanhe/WM-AS-thesis-latex-template/README.md

 - Shanhe Yi

 > Committed with the physical standards set on 2017 (on-going).
 Refactored the
-> wmthesis class to make it easier to use.
-The first Github repository
+> wmthesis class to make it easier to understand and modify.
-> maintainer. -- Shanhe Yi
+> Maintain the first Github repository. -- Shanhe Yi

 ## Usage